- What is Advance Tax?

 For Presumptive Taxation

 Up until FY 2015-16, assessees opting for presumptive taxation scheme were not required to pay advance tax.
-However, with effect from FY 2016-17 (AY 2017-18), assessees opting for presumptive taxation scheme will have to pay advance tax amount in a single installment on or before 15th March.
+However, with effect from FY 2016-17 (AY 2017-18), assessees opting for presumptive taxation scheme will have to pay the tax amount in a single installment on or before 15th March.
 From FY 2016-17 (AY 2017-18), Freelancers and professionals can also opt for the presumptive taxation scheme and avoid the cumbersome tasks of maintaining books of account and audit.

 |Assessee type||Presumptive income||Advance tax liability|